 ~

 “This is what we’re gonna do,” I told the idjit.
 “We’re gonna meet Wizper and Darshee at their hotel.
 They have two suites which Jam paid for with a company account.
 We hens will triple up.
 Ya take the other.
-That way we don’t have to worry about bein’ found out, usin’ yar credit card.”
+That way we don’t have to worry about being found out, using yar credit card.”

 He shook his head.
 What now?
 “We already decided.”
 He couldn’t just go off the beam.